kyma-project/kyma/docs/monitoring/05-04-production-profile.md

   Install Kyma with production-ready Monitoring
  </summary>

-1. Create an appropriate Kubernetes cluster for Kyma in your host environment.
+1. Create a Kubernetes cluster for Kyma installation.

 2. Apply an override that forces Monitoring to use the production profile: